nawabahmadreshi/documentation/pages/features/revenue-analytics.md

 {% image src="/img/pages/features/revenue-analytics/revenue-live-view.png" full center %}

-To test end to end, first click on a Branch link, such as a marketing link, then trigger a purchase.
+To test end to end, first click on a Branch link, such as a Quick Link, then trigger a purchase.
 Then in Live View you can select `Columns`, check `Link Data`, and ensure the data is present for the link you clicked prior to purchase.

 ## Viewing Revenue Analytics in the Dashboard